Dodowingster/Windev/README.md

-# windev.github.io
-Final Year Project(FYP), Location Based Wikipedia
+# Windev, Location Based Wikipedia

 What this project aims to do:
 -Detect user's location